vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Team

 Development of Accumulate is headed by Factom lead engineers [Paul Snow](https://www.linkedin.com/in/paulsn/) and [Jay Smith](https://www.linkedin.com/in/jaysmithpmp/) through the community developement organizations.
+[Dennis Bunfield](https://www.linkedin.com/in/dennis-bunfield-340a5552/) and [Ethan Reesor](https://www.linkedin.com/in/ethanreesor/) are team members who have played a significant role in Accumulate Network development.
 There are a number of organizations that can be considered core maintainers of the Accumulate Ecosystem, most notably:

 - [DeFi Devs](https://defidevs.io/) is a community developer organization for Accumulate Protocol.
 They are one of the primary contributors to the project, which is developed through open participation from the developer community.